 Optional ASN authentication can be enabled and requires a key.

 Note: Certain ASNs and ranges are reserved for network use.
-The reserved list can be viewed by clicking the info (i) icon.
-You can not create a routing instance if the ASN field is invalid.
+To see the reserved list, click the info (i) icon.
+You can't create a routing instance if the ASN field is invalid.

 Manage your Routing Instances